 Students in grades nine (9) through twelve (12) may receive academic credits that count toward the graduation requirements for courses taught in post-secondary institutions.
-(Designated talented and gifted students are eligible grades 9-12.)
 Enrollment in concurrent/college courses will be based on entrance requirements of that institution.
 Courses shall be approved on a case-by-case basis.
-Students must have exhausted high school course offering in the same subject area prior to taking concurrent/college courses or be taking high school courses at the same time in the same subject area.
+Students must have exhausted high school course offerings in the same subject area prior to taking concurrent/college courses or be taking high school courses at the same time in the same subject area.